-An allegation that operated a motor vehicle while intoxicated could have grave implications for both your personal freedom and your future career prospects.
+An allegation that you operated a motor vehicle while intoxicated could have grave implications for both your personal freedom and your future career prospects.
 Even a first offense could force you to spend a few days in jail.
 Additionally, if you cause injury to another person while intoxicated in a car or are convicted of enough subsequent offenses in South Carolina, a drunk driving charge may be classified as a felony.

-No matter what prior record you have, it is important to seek advice from a qualified criminal defense attorney after an arrest for driving under the influence (DUI) or driving with an unlawful alcohol concentration (DUAC).
+No matter what prior record you have, it is important to seek advice from a reliable criminal defense attorney after an arrest for driving under the influence (DUI) or driving with an unlawful alcohol concentration (DUAC).
 A seasoned Hanahan DUI lawyer could go over the evidence in your case with you and help you construct a cohesive and comprehensive legal defense.

 How Could I Be Charged for a DUI?

 There are two ways a person can be charged with a crime for driving a motor vehicle while intoxicated, both of which may result in the same punishments.
-First, anyone whom a law enforcement officer thinks is “materially and appreciably impaired” by alcohol or drugs may be charged with a DUI under South Carolina Code of Laws §56-5-2930.
+First, anyone whom a law enforcement officer thinks is “materially and appreciably impaired” by alcohol or drugs may be charged with a DUI under South Carolina Code of Laws § 56-5-2930.

 Second, a driver may be arrested and charged with a DUAC under S.C.
-Code §56-5-29333 if their blood alcohol concentration (BAC) exceeds the legal limit applicable to them.
+Code § 56-5-29333 if their blood alcohol concentration (BAC) exceeds the legal limit applicable to them.
 For most drivers, the applicable legal limit for BAC is 0.08 percent, however, commercial drivers cannot exceed 0.04 percent, and the limit for underage drivers is 0.02 percent.

 What are the Penalties for a DUI Conviction?